Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Getting around Cuba requires patience, flexibility and sometimes a bit of creativity.
 That said, long-distance travel in Cuba is typically done by one of the following options:

-- Private taxis: More expensive but flexible than the Viazul bus, and with door-to-door service.
-Pending destination, the size of your travel group and your negotiation skills, it could even cost the same as the Viazul bus.
+• Private taxis: More expensive than the Viazul bus but with door-to-door service.
+Pending destination, the size of your travel group and your negotiation skills, it could even cost the same (per person) as the Viazul bus.
 Private taxis can also be helpful to hire for day trips (more on that below).
 Fares are charged in EUR/USD and paid in cash once you’re dropped off at your destination (or at the end of your day trip).

-- Colectivos (sometimes called máquinas): These shared vehicles cover specific routes and leave from designated points when full (though they do pick up people along the way as others are dropped off).
+• Colectivos (sometimes called máquinas): These shared vehicles operate on specific routes and depart from designated points when full (though they do pick up passengers along the way as others are dropped off).
 As colectivos don’t cover large distances, they’re only recommended for day trips to nearby towns (for example, we used them to visit Gibara from Holguín).
 Fares are paid in CUP.

 We used a mix of Viazul buses, colectivos and private taxis to get around.
 We tried to get train tickets for our overnight journey from Havana to Bayamo, but by that time, all tickets were sold out.